 Even as toddlers, many avoidant children have already become self-contained, precocious “little adults.”
-As noted, the main defensive attachment strategy employed by avoidantly attached children is to never show outwardly a desire for closeness, warmth, affection, or love.
+As noted, the main defensive attachment strategy employed by children with avoidant attachment is to never show outwardly a desire for closeness, warmth, affection, or love.
 However, on a physiological level, when their heart rates and galvanic skin responses are measured during experimental separation experiences, they show as strong a reaction and as much anxiety as other children.
 Avoidantly attached children tend to seek proximity, trying to be near their attachment figure, while not directly interacting or relating to them.

 In one such experiment, the “Strange Situation” procedure, attachment theorist Mary Ainsworth, observed the responses of 1-year olds during separation and reunion experiences.
 The avoidant infants “avoided or actively resisted having contact with their mother” when their mother returned to the room.
 According to Dan Siegel, when parents are distant or removed, even very young children “intuitively pick up the feeling that their parents have no intention of getting to know them, which leaves them with a deep sense of emptiness.”